-Students can work for 4 -12 weeks at either the Rutherford Appleton Laboratory (Harwell Campus), Daresbury Laboratory (Warrington), The UK Astronomy Technology Centre (Edinburgh) or the STFC Headquarters in Swindon on projects relevant to their intended or current course of study, under the supervision of experts in their chosen field.
+If you are interested in starting your career working at the forefront of scientific research, then each summer we have opportunities for undergraduate students to gain practical work experience with us.
+Students tend to work between 4 -12 weeks at either the Rutherford Appleton Laboratory (Harwell Campus), Daresbury Laboratory (Warrington), The UK Astronomy Technology Centre (Edinburgh) or the STFC Headquarters in Swindon on projects relevant to their degree under the supervision of experts in their chosen field.

-We offer an invaluable experience with exposure to world class science and technology, and the opportunity to develop working relationships that continue well after your placement has finished.
+We offer invaluable experience with exposure to world class science and technology, and the opportunity to develop working relationships that continue well after your placement has finished.

 STFC also offers one or two week work experience opportunities over the summer for school students (in Years 10-13) at our National Laboratories: Daresbury Laboratory in Cheshire, the Rutherford Appleton Laboratory in Oxfordshire and the UK Astronomy Technology Centre in Edinburgh.